Cache Admin¶

 - Pattern Search: Use

-*as a wildcard.
-For example,user:*finds all keys starting with "user:". - JSON Values: When editing, you can enter valid JSON to store objects or arrays.
+*as a wildcard (e.g.,user:*finds all keys starting with "user:"). - JSON Values: Enter valid JSON when editing to store objects or arrays.

-- Help Button: Each view has a help button that shows context-specific tips.
+- Help Button: Each view has a help button with context-specific tips.

 - Refresh: Use the refresh action to update key lists and statistics.